- Home

 reboot

-After the system is rebooted, you can proceed to the ONLYOFFICE Mail Docker version installation.
+Once the system has rebooted, proceed to the ONLYOFFICE Mail Docker version installation.